 Forex, or the foreign currency exchange market, can be one of the most opaque sectors of trading today.
 In part that’s because of just how fast these prices change.
 The best currency traders make their money in seconds off arbitrage, taking advantage of tiny shifts in prices as economies balance themselves on an ongoing basis.
-When Americans take vacations in Europe, the forex market imperceptibly shifts.
+For example, when Americans take vacations in Europe, the forex market imperceptibly shifts.
 When a Russian family buys a Japanese car, an Australian office leases computer services from Canada or a Brazilian factory sources raw materials from Kenya, it’s reflected in the currency market.
-In other words, forex tracks the real time story of life around the world.
+In other words, forex tracks the real-time story of life around the world.
 Forex trading isn’t for the inexperienced so it may be wise to consult with a financial advisor before deciding to jump into the market.

 As a threshold matter, many forex platforms do not accept U.S. clients due to SEC regulatory restrictions.
 This is a particular issue in the forex space because, by definition, foreign currency markets work across national borders.

-This includes many outstanding options in the forex trading space, that is itself dominated by the U.S. dollar.
-In fact many of the platforms generally regarded as the strongest forex platforms on the market cannot accept American traders.
+This includes many outstanding options in the forex investment space, which is itself dominated by the U.S. dollar.
+In fact, many of the platforms generally regarded as the strongest forex platforms on the market cannot accept American traders.
 We have not included these platforms in this roundup as it is illegal for U.S. investors to use them.

 TD Ameritrade’s thinkorswim platform is, simply put, one of the best investment products on the market.
 It has already appeared in some of our other “best of” lists for its comprehensive features, and it earns a place here, too.